drfperez/spectrophotometer/README.md

 # spectrophotometer
 Various codes included:
-wavelengthtoRGB.html convert wavelength from 380nm to 780nm to RGB values using CIE 1931 formulas
+wavelengthtoRGB.html converts wavelength from 380nm to 780nm to RGB values using CIE 1931 formulas scan380to780nm.ino make a scan from 380nm to 780nm changing RGBLED colour in order to be read by an LDR sensor